microsoft/ivy/install.md

 ### <a name="linuxbinary"> Install binary release on Linux

-    $ sudo apt-get install python python-pip g++ python-ply python-pygraphviz python-tk tix
+    $ sudo apt-get install python python-pip g++ python-ply python-pygraphviz python-tk tix libssl-dev
     $ sudo pip install ms-ivy

-Note, if you omit `sudo` in the second command, Ivy will be installed into `~\.local\bin`.
+Note, if you omit `sudo` in the second command, Ivy will be installed into `~\.local\bin`, which is probably not what you want, so be careful.
-In this case, you should put this directory in your `PATH`.

 This does not install the documentation and example files.
 You can get these from github like this (see the directory `ivy\doc`):